Deputy Game Warden Robert B. Bell

 Robert B. Bell

-Deputy Game Warden Robert Bell drowned after his boat capsized on the upper Choctowhatchee Bay near the Cowford Bridge in Walton County around 10:45 a.m.
+Deputy Game Warden Robert Bell drowned after his boat capsized on the upper Choctawhatchee Bay near the Cowford Bridge in Walton County around 10:45 a.m.

-When the boat overturned, Deputy Game Warden Bell held onto the side of the boat while another game warden swam to land to get help.
+When the boat overturned, Deputy Game Warden Bell held onto the side while another game warden swam to shore to get help.
 Before he reached the shore, he heard screams for help.
-When he turned to look, he watched Deputy Bell slip into the water.
-Deputy Bell's body was recovered six hours later.
+When he turned to look, he saw Deputy Game Warden Bell slip into the water.
+Deputy Game Warden Bell's body was recovered six hours later.

-Deputy Game Warden Bell was survived by his wife, three sons, and mother.
+Deputy Game Warden Bell had served as a marshal of Defuniak Springs before his appointment as a game warden.
+He was survived by his wife, three sons, and mother.

 Bio